Does Your Car Insurance Cover You When Driving Other Cars?

 See if you qualify for a lower rate in less than 2 minutes

-Borrowing a friend's car, renting a vehicle, or occasionally driving a company car — these are everyday situations millions of drivers find themselves in.
+Borrowing a friend's car, renting a vehicle, or occasionally driving a company car — these are everyday situations millions of drivers face.
 But does your car insurance actually cover you behind the wheel of a car you don't own?
 The answer depends on several factors, including the type of vehicle, your relationship to the owner, and how you're using it.

 This guide breaks down exactly how car insurance drive other car coverage works under a standard personal auto policy — from the permissive use rule and DOC endorsements to rental car extensions and non-owner policies.
 By the end, you'll know when you're protected, when you're not, and what steps you can take to make sure you're never caught with an unexpected gap in coverage.